wyhaines/opentelemetry-sdk.cr/README.md

 [![GitHub release](https://img.shields.io/github/release/wyhaines/opentelemetry-sdk.cr.svg?style=for-the-badge)](https://github.com/wyhaines/opentelemetry-sdk.cr/releases)
 ![GitHub commits since latest release (by SemVer)](https://img.shields.io/github/commits-since/wyhaines/opentelemetry-sdk.cr/latest?style=for-the-badge)

-# OpenTelemetry-API
+# OpenTelemetry-SDK

-# TODO: Documentation must be substantially expanded.
-Click through to the [Full Generated Documentation](#full-generated-documentation) for somewhat more complete documentation.
+### Click through to the [Full Generated Documentation](#full-generated-documentation) for somewhat more complete documentation.

-This library provides the base functionality for implementing services that utilize OpenTelemetry to send or receive metrics, traces, and logs.
-This library is intended to be focused specifically on OpenTelemetry itself, with most higher level functionality implemented by other libraries which use this library.

-**NOTE:** This shard currently breaks the OpenTelemetry spec because it bundles both API and SDK functionality into a single repository/library.
-This [issue](https://github.com/wyhaines/opentelemetry-sdk.cr/issues/5) will be addressed very soon, and the SDK functionality will all be moved over to [https://github.com/wyhaines/opentelemetry-sdk.cr](https://github.com/wyhaines/opentelemetry-sdk.cr).
+This library implements an OpenTelemetry SDK for Crystal, using the API interfaces defined in the [API] shard.

 As a general rule, naming conventions have been based on the standard glossary of OpenTelementry terms, as found at [https://opentelemetry.io/docs/concepts/glossary/](https://opentelemetry.io/docs/concepts/glossary/)